 There is no guarantee that the Cover Pool Administrator will be able to sell in whole or in part the Cover Assets as the Cover Pool Administrator may not be able to find a buyer at the time it chooses to sell.
+In such case, there may be insufficient funds to pay the amounts due to the Covered Bondholders.

-(12) Transfer of the Special Estate in a situation of distress
+Transfer of the Special Estate in a situation of distress